raja-moukhass/Setting-up-HAProxy-as-Load-Balancer-for-Nginx/README.md

 ### test 1

-go the browser and check by  entring
+In the browser check by entering:

 ```
 <YOUR IP ADRESS>:8080 (to see the content of the site1.com)